libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/LocalClusterConfig/LocalClusterConfig.rst

 --------
 LittleFe is a 6-node distributed memory cluster.
 Each node is a motherboard consists of a CPU, I/O devices, and memory .etc.
 It uses Message Passing Interface (MPI) library to distribute the task to each node, and let each node work their own task simultaneously.
 Then we can combine the result from each node to get the overall output.
 Each node of LittleFe has nVidia GT 218 GPU, which enables LittleFe to do GPU programming, CUDA C. All the nodes connect via the network router.

 LittleFe is Linux-based operating system, which is provided by Bootable Cluster CD (BCCD).
-BCCD also provides some cool applications that can be ran using MPI such as GalaxSee, Life, and Parameter-space, etc. Because of LittleFe's ability, we have also been working on Heterogeneous programming model, which combines both CUDA and MPI.
+BCCD also provides some cool applications that can be run using MPI such as GalaxSee, Life, and Parameter-space, etc. Because of LittleFe's ability, we have also been working on Heterogeneous programming model, which combines both CUDA and MPI.
 You will see in the next module.
 In this module, we will be using LittleFe for our MPI programming activities.
 Below is a picture of LittleFe.

 .. image:: images/LittleFe.jpg
 	:width: 450px